nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Probability Density at a Known Position

-Similarly, one can calculate the probability density at a known position
+Similarly, one can calculate the probability density at a known position:

 ```python
 ra, dec = 197.450341598 * u.deg, -23.3814675445 * u.deg